Yale-BIM/f21-assignments/assignment-1/README.md

     $ git add <list-of-files-to-be-saved>
     $ git commit -m "<commit-message>"
     ```
-6. Push your work to GitLab to keep a remote copy.
+6. Push your work to GitHub to keep a remote copy.

     ```bash
     # Example
     $ git push
     ```

-    > Your final version of the assignment should be pushed to GitLab before the deadline!
+    > Your final version of the assignment should be pushed to GitHub before the deadline!

 7. Write the corresponding assignment report,
 e.g., using [Overleaf](https://www.overleaf.com/edu/yale#!overview).